You can drive change by participating in research

 Step 2

-Citiizen: Help us understand more about KCNT1 to improve care.
+Citizen: Help us understand more about KCNT1 to improve care.
 Share your health information in a few easy steps!
 Bonus: You get access to your records and can share with anyone.

 Electronic medical record compilation for study comparison.
 Give permission to Citizen to collect your medical records in order to allow statistical analysis across all patient records for research.